-John Meigs, Jr., MD, FAAFP, a family physician in Centreville, Alabama, is president of the American Academy of Family Physicians.
-Previously, he served one year as president-elect, four years as speaker and three years as vice speaker of the AAFP’s governing body, the Congress of Delegates.
+John Meigs, Jr., MD, FAAFP, a family physician in Centreville, Alabama, is board chair of the American Academy of Family Physicians.
+Previously, he served one year terms as president and president-elect, four years as speaker and three years as vice speaker of the AAFP’s governing body, the Congress of Delegates.
 The AAFP represents 129,000 physicians and medical students nationwide.

-As president of the AAFP, Meigs advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.
+As board chair of the AAFP, Meigs advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.

 Meigs was in private practice in Centreville, Alabama, his hometown, from 1982 to 2013.
 In 2013, he merged with another practice to become a part of Bibb Medical Associates, which is housed in a clinic at Bibb Medical Center, a 25-bed rural hospital in Centreville.
 He also serves as chief of staff at Bibb Medical Center.

 A member of the AAFP since 1979, Meigs has served on numerous commissions and committees, including the Scientific Assembly Resolutions Committee and the Committee on Rural Health.
 He also is a past member and chair of the AAFP Commission on Health of the Public.
 Prior to his terms as speaker and vice speaker of the Congress of Delegates, he had served as Alabama’s delegate or alternate delegate to the Congress since 1996.